Actual-Chat/actual-chat/docs/Slides/Slides.md

 <h3>So it's mostly the same issues:</h2>

-- Negotiate the time you start it
+- Negotiate the time you start the discussion
 - You either join or miss it completely
 - No recording by default, no transcript retained
 - No way to easily review what's happened if you join late